Maine Coon Lifespan:

 by: Brian B

-We had to put down our MC this morning.
-It was unbelievably sad, but I think I did the correct thing.
+We had to put down our Maine Coon this morning.
+It was unbelievably sad, but I believe I made the right decision.

-She had double pleural effusion.
-I had the fluid drained, but couldn't afford the CT scans.
-She began eating less and less, to where the last week and a half I have been syringe feeding her water and baby food.
+She was diagnosed with double pleural effusion.
+I had the fluid drained, but I couldn’t afford the CT scans.
+She continued eating less and less, and for the past week and a half, I’ve been syringe-feeding her water and baby food.

-As I sit here thinking about every quirk she had - and as a MC there are so many - it makes me smile and cry.
+As I sit here, thinking about all her little quirks - and as a Maine Coon, there were many - it both makes me smile and cry.

-She loved jazz, especially when played on a cell phone speaker
+She loved jazz, especially when played through a cell phone speaker.

-She always slept by my side, and purred so very loudly it would shake the blanket.
+She always slept by my side, purring so loudly it would shake the blanket.

-I will miss her deeply but don't know if I will get another MC ever again.
-It would feel too much like cheating to do it.
+I will miss her deeply, and I don’t know if I’ll ever get another Maine Coon.
+It would feel like cheating to do so.

 Worried...